fgomezvela/GNC/README.md

 To use this tool, you must first download the GNC.exe file.
 This file is a self-extracting package and it contains all necesary items.

-Furthermore, inside the repository there is one random yeast gene network for testing the tool.
+Furthermore, inside the repository there is one folder called "Sample Data".
+This folder contains Costanzo and Gene Net Weaver yeast gene network for testing the tool.
 It is called "Example Input Network.txt"